vivian-dai/PicoCTF2021-Writeup/Cryptography/New Caesar/New Caesar.md

     enc += shift(c, key[i % len(key)])
 ```

-The final process of encrypting the flag is avoce.
+The final process of encrypting the flag is above.
 Usine enumerate loops through the values of b16, assigning i to the index at a particular point and c the value.
 The values for the function include the values of b16 and the key (len(key) = 1, i%1 = 0).

 ```python
 def shift(c, k):